P – Defintions of Ailments

 – Purgatives – Herbs which produce copious discharges from the bowels.
 Tending to cleanse or purge, especially causing evacuation of the bowels.
 A purgative agent or medicine; a cathartic.
 (See Laxatives)

-– Purpura – Skin rash due to bleeding into the skin from defective capillaries or blood platelet deficiency.
+– Purpura – Skin rash due to into the skin from defective capillaries or blood platelet deficiency.

 – Purulent – Characterized by the presence or formation of pus.
 Containing or causing the production of pus.